YeezyTaughtMe1/htb-wall-writeup/README.md

 done

 ```
-The password is found to be password1.
+The script completes, finding the password to be password1.

 ### Attempting to pop a shell